whastings/devnotes/topics/redux.md

 * Store data for domain models in state like you would in a database
   * Each entity lives in one place where it can be looked up by ID
   * If entity is referred to anywhere else, it's referenced by ID
+* Benefits
+  * Helps keep UI state separate from model data
+  * Prevents data duplication
+  * Makes update logic simpler since less nesting
+  * Less re-renders since less objects are recreated on update
+  * Works well with nested container components
+    * Parent can just pass ID to container and it can look up object

 ##  Connected/Container Components

+* Provide data and behavior to presentational components
+* Have none or little markup just structure and no styles
 * Doesn't always have to be just the one component at the top of the tree
   * Can also be components lower down in the tree (e.g. the component for each item in a list)
   * Otherwise, you end up having to pass too much data through the tree to components that need it
+    * Watch out for components that take props just to pass them down
   * Can improve performance since react-redux connected components skip unneeded renders

 ## Time-travel Debugging